ktongs/django-mango/README.md

 # django-mango
-Learning the ropes of django,
+Learning the ropes of django.